- How do I obtain General Wage Determinations Issued Under The Davis-Bacon Act?

 - I am a prime/general contractor and I subcontract for all of the project work.
 How can I participate in the Davis-Bacon wage survey?

-- In order to submit wage data for a survey, must the underlying work have been performed within the survey time frame?
+- In order to submit wage data for a survey, must the underlying work have been performed within the construction time frame?

 - Do I report forepersons and/or apprentices?